atuinsh/atuin/README.md

 ### With cargo

-`atuin` needs a nightly version of Rust + Cargo!
-It's best to use [rustup](https://rustup.rs/) for getting set up there.
+It's best to use [rustup](https://rustup.rs/) to get setup with a Rust toolchain, then you can run:

 ```
-rustup default nightly

 cargo install atuin
 ```

 ### From source

 ```
-rustup default nightly
 git clone https://github.com/ellie/atuin.git
 cd atuin
 cargo install --path .